 Regulatory environment

-It should be emphasized that Chilean courts are independent from executive power and while being equipped with a sensible dose of patience is necessary, commencing legal action before court is fairly reasonable.
+It should be emphasized that Chilean courts are independent from executive power and while being equipped with a sensible dose of patience is necessary, commencing legal action before court is reasonable.

 Days Sales Outstanding (DSO)